FlyingSquid/rabinFingerprinting/README.md

 This describes a C++ library that should help implement Rabin fingerprinting.
-It implements its own cache.
+It implements its own local cache.